- Home

 Reimbursement from Medicare

 The cost of a new or replacement breast prosthesis can be claimed through Medicare.
-Women who are permanent residents of Australia, are eligible for Medicare, and have had a full or partial mastectomy as a result of breast cancer can claim for a new prosthesis every two years.
+You can claim for a new prosthesis every 2 years if you’re a permanent resident of Australia, are eligible for Medicare, and have had a full or partial mastectomy as a result of breast cancer.

-At the time of publication, Medicare’s External Breast Prostheses Reimbursement Program provides up to $400 for each new or replacement breast prosthesis.
-If you’ve had a bilateral mastectomy, you are eligible for reimbursement for two breast prostheses of up to $400 each.
+At the time of publication (2023), Medicare’s External Breast Prostheses Reimbursement Program provides up to $400 for each new or replacement breast prosthesis.
+If you’ve had a double (bilateral) mastectomy, you are eligible for reimbursement for 2 breast prostheses of up to $400 each.

-How to make a claim for a replacement prosthesis:
+Steps for making a claim for a replacement prosthesis

 - Claim any refund from your private health insurance first if you’re eligible.

-- Obtain a claim form from any Medicare office, download it from Services Australia or call Medicare on 132 011 to request it in the mail.
+- Obtain a claim form from any Medicare office, download it from servicesaustralia.gov.au or call Medicare on 132 011 to request a copy in the mail.

 - Scan the original receipt, attach it to the claim form and return this by email, post or in person at a Medicare Service Centre.
-You cannot make a claim online.
+You cannot make a claim online (as at 2023).
 The payment will be made by electronic funds transfer into your bank account.

 Private health insurance

 Most health funds have waiting periods and other terms and conditions.
-They may also require a letter from your surgeon stating why you need a prosthesis.
-Ask your health fund what is covered and what information they need from you.
+They may also require a letter from your surgeon or breast care nurse explaining why you need a prosthesis.
+Before buying a prosthesis, check with your health fund about what is covered and what information they need from you.

 More resources